 Quarterly reporting of tax figures to the US ensures that any tax issues are brought to the attention of the US Treasury and Finance function.

-The UK Group’s aim is to pay the correct amount of tax to the UK tax authority.
+The group’s aim is to pay the correct amount of tax to the UK tax authority.

 In reviewing the tax risks of any proposed action or decision, the Core Values are taken into consideration in conjunction with the following:

-The UK Group works closely with its Customer Relationship Manager in relation to current, future and past tax issues.
+The UK Group works closely with its Customer Compliance Manager in relation to current, future and past tax issues.

 Clearance from HM Revenue and Customs is sought for any significant business transactions which are not in the nature of normal trading.